elmotec/circlify/README.rst

 circlify
 ========

-Pure Python implementation of a circle packing layout algorithm, inspired by D3js_ and squarify_.
+Pure Python implementation of a circle packing layout algorithm, inspired by `d3js <https://observablehq.com/@d3/zoomable-circle-packing>`_ and `squarify <https://github.com/laserson/squarify>`_.

 Circles are first arranged with a euristic inspired by the A1.0 of [Huang-2006]_, then enclosed in a circle created around them using [MSW-1996]_ algorithm used in [Bostock-2017]_.
 I hope to implement A1.5 at some point in the future but the results are good enough for my use case.